-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

 21) "Because resources are scarce, the production of more capital goods means that fewer resources are available to produce consumption goods, so there is less current consumption."
 Do you agree or disagree?
 Explain.